Huta Pieniacka massacre: Massacre

-Investigation
+In modern Poland

 The Warsaw branch of the Polish Institute of National Remembrance (IPN) started an investigation into the massacre in November 1992.
 The investigation was subsequently suspended between 1997 and 2001, and as of 2008 is being conducted by the Kraków branch of the Institute.

-The Institute of History of Ukraine of the Ukrainian Academy of Sciences investigated the events at Huta Pienicka and concluded that the 4th and 5th SS Police regiments did indeed kill the civilians within the village.
+The Institute of History of Ukraine of the Ukrainian Academy of Sciences investigated the events at Huta Pieniacka and concluded that the 4th and 5th SS Police regiments did indeed kill the civilians within the village.
 It noted that at the time of the massacre the police regiments were not under 14th division command but rather under German police command (specifically, under German Sicherheitsdienst and SS command of the General Government).
-During this time, these units enjoyed a close relationship with local UPA units.
+During this time, these units maintained a close relationship with local UPA units.